Placeholder-Software/WetSurfaceDecals/docs/GettingStarted/Compatibility.md

 It is not currently possible to support the HDRP.
 We are waiting for extra some features to be added by Unity which will make it possible (an equivalent to the `https://docs.unity3d.com/ScriptReference/Camera.AddCommandBuffer.html` method).

-## LWRP Support
+## URP Support

-The basic LWRP is not a deferred renderer and is thus incompatible with how Wet Stuff works - it will never be supported.
-Unity [plan to add](https://docs.unity3d.com/Packages/com.unity.render-pipelines.lightweight@5.10/manual/faq.html#does-lwrp-support-a-deferred-renderer) a deferred mode to LWRP in the future which we _may_ add support for.
+The URP is not a deferred renderer and is thus incompatible with how Wet Stuff works.
+However, Unity [plan to add](https://docs.unity3d.com/Packages/com.unity.render-pipelines.lightweight@5.10/manual/faq.html#does-lwrp-support-a-deferred-renderer) a deferred mode to URP in the future which we _may_ add support for.